terry07/Co-training-on-EDM/README.md

+# Co-training algorithm on Educational Data Mining (Co-EDM)
-# An implementation of Co-training algorithm applied on specific Educational Data Mining dataset.
+An implementation of Co-training algorithm applied on Educational Data Mining datasets related with the task of Early Prognosis of Academic Performance